jyothish-ram/jyothish-ram/README.md

 📫 Check out my [PortFolio](https://jyothish-ram.me)

-⚡<!-- FUNFACT --> Fun fact: February 1865 is the only month in recorded history not to have a full moon.
+⚡<!-- FUNFACT --> Fun fact: In 1778, fashionable women of Paris never went out in blustery weather without a lightning rod attached to their hats.

 </div>